 Converting Assumptions to Risk Management

-Transform Theory of Change assumptions into systematic monitoring and mitigation plans using community insights.
+Transform Theory of Change assumptions into ongoing monitoring and mitigation plans using community insights.

 Systematic Assumption Operationalization

-Your Theory of Change identified critical assumptions—conditions that must hold true for your change logic to work.
-Now these become systematic risk management with monitoring and mitigation strategies.
+Your Theory of Change identified critical assumptions: conditions that must hold true for your change logic to work.
+Now these become an ongoing risk management practice, with monitoring and mitigation strategies.

 From Theory to Practice